USDOS/HELIOS/README.md

 # HOT EXTRACTION AND LAUNCH INDIVIDUALIZED OPERATOR SYSTEM (HELIOS)

 ## 1. Helicopter System
  ### 1.1 Deployment Panel:
   #### 1.1.1 Material Composition and Treatment

-* **Titanium-Aluminum Alloy:**
+   ##### 1.1.1.1 Titanium-Aluminum Alloy:
-   * **Composition:** Generally comprised of 90% titanium, 6% aluminum, and 4% vanadium.
+   - **Composition:** Generally comprised of 90% titanium, 6% aluminum, and 4% vanadium.
 This combination offers a balance between strength and weight.
-   * **Properties:** The alloy is known for its high tensile strength, toughness, and its excellent corrosion resistance.
+   - **Properties:** The alloy is known for its high tensile strength, toughness, and its excellent corrosion resistance.
-   * **Surface Treatment:** A protective coating of a ceramic-based material can be applied to further enhance its resistance to extreme environmental conditions.
+   - **Surface Treatment:** A protective coating of a ceramic-based material can be applied to further enhance its resistance to extreme environmental conditions.
 This also reduces the chances of any form of oxidation or corrosion over prolonged exposure.

-**1.1.2 Hydraulic Sliding Mechanism**
+#### 1.1.2 Hydraulic Sliding Mechanism

 * **Design:** The mechanism should use a dual-piston design.
 This ensures that if one piston fails, the other can still operate, offering redundancy.